Required Application Materials (green color text are links):

 - Academic English Preparation Program (AEPP): Intended for students who do not meet English proficiency qualifications prior to enrollment.
 Students must have some knowledge of the English language prior to beginning the AEPProgram.
 Click here to learn more: Academic English Preparation Program

-- Statement of Finances: International student applicants must complete the Official Statement of Finances form.
+- Statement of Finances: International student applicants must complete the Official Statement of Finances form and document that you have at least $16,500.00 USD for 1 academic year (2 semesters) expenses.
 The sponsor's (family member or other) signature must be witnessed by an official/notary and include the official seal.
 Please mail this document with the necessary supporting documents (see #7 below) to the BHSU Office of International Studies.
 Emailed or faxed documents are only accepted in special cases.

 - Copy of Passport: Please send a photocopy of the photo/data page of the passport to verify data accuracy, if you have a passport at the time of application.